 Get to bed early for a well-rested start to your cruise or enjoy a night out beforehand.

+As long as you can manage the luggage on your flight to port, you’re golden!
 Checked baggage fees add up quickly, so make sure to pack light.
 Bring clothes you can mix and match to create multiple outfits and look into using your ship’s laundry services.
-This will help you save onboard and at the airport.
+This will help you save on board and at the airport.
 Make sure to save room in your suitcase for souvenirs!

 Overcoming Sea Sickness